Tennis at the 2008 Summer Olympics: Day 2

 On Day 2, humidity levels again proved to be unfavourable for players, with some saying that it was the worst they had ever played in.
 Play was only mildly interrupted by rain, with three scheduled matches failing to reach their conclusion.
 Defending champion Nicolás Massú defeated Steve Darcis (Belgium), and Rafael Nadal came through against Potito Starace (Italy) in three sets, in what the BBC described as a "tough" match.
 Roger Federer, still the top seed, progressed, as did other seeds such as Serb Novak Djokovic, Argentine David Nalbandian, Frenchman Gilles Simon, and Swiss Stanislas Wawrinka.
 Former world number one Lleyton Hewitt came through a testing match against Jonas Björkman, 7–5, 7–6(2), and Rafael Arevalo, one of the three players to be invited by the Tripartite Commission, won against Lee Hyung-taik, in what was his first match against a top 100 player.
 The highest seed to exit was Spain's David Ferrer (number five).
 The number six seed, Britain's Andy Murray, also lost, playing against Chinese Taipei representative Lu Yen-hsun.
 Along with Ferrer, number fourteen seed Nicolás Almagro and the unseeded Tommy Robredo also exited, meaning that three of the four Spanish representatives in the men's singles went out.

 In the women's singles, María José Martínez Sánchez became the first player to progress on the day, knocking out Alicia Molik.
-Second seed Jelena Janković won, as did American Serena Williams, Russian Elena Dementieva, Slovakian Daniela Hantuchová, and Frenchwoman Alizé Cornet amongst others, in their first round matches.
+Second seed Jelena Janković won, as did American Serena Williams, Russian Elena Dementieva, Slovak Daniela Hantuchová, and Frenchwoman Alizé Cornet amongst others, in their first round matches.
 Two seeds fell, both to Chinese opponents: Li Na defeated number three seed Svetlana Kuznetsova (Russia), and number 11 Ágnes Szávay (Hungary) lost to Zheng Jie.
 Afterwards, Zheng, a native of Sichuan, said the courage shown by the victims of the earthquake in May 2008 had helped inspire her to victory.

 The men's doubles competition also began, having originally been scheduled to start on Day 1.
 Chris Guccione and Lleyton Hewitt (Australia) defeated Agustín Calleri and Juan Mónaco (Argentina) 4–6, 7–6(4), 18–16.
 The match, which lasted three hours and 17 minutes, was the longest (in games, in a three set match) in Olympic history at 61.
 The previous record was held by Todd Woodbridge and Mark Woodforde (Australia) and Jacco Eltingh and Paul Haarhuis (Netherlands), who competed a 54-game match (6–2, 5–7, 18–16) at the 1996 event.
 Elsewhere, defending champions Massu and Gonzalez exited, Steve Darcis and Olivier Rochus (Belgium) defeated Guillermo Cañas and David Nalbandian (Argentina) in a match that exceeded two and a half hours, and Canada's only doubles team of Nestor and Niemeyer lost to the Murray brothers of Andy and Jamie (Great Britain).
 Federer and Nadal both came through, with their partners Wawrinka and Robredo, respectively.